Interest Rate Forecast Australia: Will Rates Drop Below 3.5% In 2025?

 Final Thoughts On Australia’s Interest Rate Forecast.

-There are too many variables and unknowns to reliably predict interest rates over the coming five years in Australia, but the consensus among economists is that a modest easing cycle won't begin until May, 2025.
+There are too many variables and unknowns to reliably predict interest rates over the coming five years in Australia, but the consensus among economists is that a modest easing cycle will continue throughout 2025.

 Inflation, the economy and unemployment domestically are also affected by a range of global factors, such as the growth of our trading partners and catastrophic events that can’t be foreseen.

-Warnings are still sounding in some circles about the need for rates to move higher to squash inflation — and conversely, the risk of waiting too long to cut, especially if the US doesn’t achieve a soft landing.
+Warnings are still sounding in some circles about the need for rates to move higher to squash inflation — and conversely, the risk of waiting too long to stimulate growth.
+Especially if the US doesn’t achieve a soft landing and embroils multiple nations in a tit-for-tat economic spat.

 What does it mean for your property purchasing or investment plans?
 Some would argue the best time to buy or invest is simply when you can afford it.